-- 5.5.1 No payment will be made for extra work unless authorised on written instruction or variation order issued by the contract administrator.
-The contractor shall give reasonable notice to the Contract Administrator for work which is required to be measured and agreed. - 5.5.2 The quoted price shall be made in regular payments as agreed at the pre-start meeting.
-During the course of the Works a 5% retention sum will be held at each interim payment.
+- 5.5.1 No payment will be made for extra work unless authorised on written instruction or variation order issued by the Town Clerk.
+The contractor shall give reasonable notice to the Town Clerk for work which is required to be measured and agreed. - 5.5.2 The quoted price shall be made in regular payments as agreed at the pre-start meeting.
+These payments will be split into works up to securing planning permission, mid construction and on completion of the works.
 On satisfactory completion (Practical Completion) of the works 97.5% of the contract price shall be paid over. - 5.5.3 The remaining 2.5% of the price shall be released upon the satisfactory completion of the Defects Liability Period.
 A final certificate and payment will then be issued.